Using content design to clarify complex product differences

 Working closely with product experts, I developed the copy for a UI toggle to explain the purpose of the jersey and who the intended user was.
 Through this copy, it became clearer why there was a difference in price point.

 For proxy buyers, who may have very little knowledge on football jerseys, we pointed out who it was for.
 This made it clear for them what jersey they needed for the person they were buying for.
-For performance users, the copy helped them understand the purpose and they could move further into the journey to find technical information they may have needed.
-For football fans, we they could choose between the jersey their heroes wore or one made for fans, where the decision came down to price point.

 Ensuring global scalability